LAAC-LSCP/laac-lscp.github.io/docs/running-models.md

 conda activate ./conda-alice-env
 conda install libgcc
 ```
-Once you ran the installation, we will explicitly tell when activating the envrironment to use the new libgcc path as a library path.
-Change the environment activation section by adding the line `export LD_LIBRARY_PATH=/scratch2/username/modules/ALICE/conda-alice-env/lib:$LD_LIBRARY_PATH` right after the activation of the environment in your job-alice.sh.
+Once the installation is complete, we will edit our job script to explicitly use the new libgcc path as a library path.
+Change the environment activation section by adding in the script the line `export LD_LIBRARY_PATH=/scratch2/username/modules/ALICE/conda-alice-env/lib:$LD_LIBRARY_PATH` right after the activation of the environment.
 The activation section should look something like this:
 ```bash
 # load conda environment